varigence/docs/bimlflex/modeling-tools/accelerator.md

 While the same column names are used in source to staging to persistent staging, it is usually advisable to use actual business process aligned names in the Data Vault.

-If a source system has column names like "GL002CD123" and the actual business name is "GeneralLedgerCode" the Accelerator will convert this to "[GeneralLedgerCode]"
+If a source system has column names like "GL002CD123" and the actual business name is "GeneralLedgerCode" the Accelerator will convert this to "GeneralLedgerCode"

 ![Change Model Override Name](images/bimlflex-app-accelerator-actions-col-modeloverridename.png "Change Model Override Name")